Privacy Policy

 By accessing or browsing this website or applying for a loan, a deposit or one of our products, you confirm that you have read and agree to our Privacy Policy.

 Individuals under the age of 18 are not permitted to use the services provided through our website and we will not knowingly collect any personal information in respect of anyone under 18.
+If we become aware that such information has been collected inadvertently, we will take steps to delete it.

 We take our privacy obligations seriously.
 If you have any questions or concerns, please do not hesitate to contact us.